speedment/speedment-doc/pages/integration.md

 A more advanced Enum Plugin is available in Speedment Enterprise.
 [Read more about that here](enterprise_enums#top).

 ## Custom Traits
-This feature is available form 3.2.9 and onwards and allows entities to implement any custom interface(s).
+This feature is available from 3.2.9 and onwards and allows entities to implement any custom interface(s).

 A comma-separated list of interface names can be provided via the Speedment Tool.
 Upon generation, those interfaces will be added to the generated classes.